pam-exchange/SymantecPAM-MongoDB/README.md

 Installation and setup for MongoDB is found [here](/docs/MongoDB.md).

-- Download the sources from GitHub
+- Download the project sources from GitHub.
 - Add the `capamextensioncore.jar` from Symantec PAM as part of local Maven repository.
 - Edit the files `mongodb_messages.properties` and `MongoDBMessageConstants.java`
 and adjust the message numbers to to match your environment.